countable-web/open-source-corporation/sales/PROPOSALS.md

 If you are the a frontrunner, point to your past successes.
 Your angle is to create concern that other solutions don't have as much evidence of ability to deliver.

+### Proposal Structure

+To explore proposal structure, write notes inline to the original RFP and mirror RFP document structure.

+### Case Studies

+  * Hilight their industry, location and other parts of their identity.
+Draw attention to the relevance of your prior work to your identity.

 ### Addressing Criteria

 If the RFP has scoring criteria already, this should be your focus.
 I suggest that you don't try to be clever and make up a proposal structure based on your domain knowledge.